someengineering/resoto-cdk/README.md

 # Resoto CDK construct

+## Project Status

+**IMPORTANT**: This project is no longer maintained.
+The repository is kept available for archival purposes and to allow interested developers to fork and modify the project as needed.
+Please note that since the project is not being actively maintained, issues and pull requests might not be attended to.

+## Goal

 This construct library provides a CDK construct for deploying a Resoto application to AWS.
 With it, you can deploy Resoto application to AWS using a single command.

 Please follow the [Getting Started](https://resoto.com/docs/getting-started/install-resoto/aws/cdk) guide to learn how to use this construct.